student Alumni success stories & career possibilities in Trades & Technologies

-NCAT actively fosters a strong industry relationship and industry bodies regularly advise on relevant technology and content for learning.
+NCAT actively fosters strong industry relationships and industry bodies regularly advise on relevant technology and content for learning.
 The college views Work Experience and Structured Workplace Learning as an important and integral part of this connectedness to industry and the workplace as a whole.

 NCAT views Work Experience / SWL as an important part of both the Year 10 and VCAL Programs as it offers students a valuable learning experience through an insight into actual work situations.
 Students are strongly advised to find a placement in an industry or job in which they have a genuine interest, as this will provide a much more enjoyable and worthwhile on-the-job learning experience.
 Students are placed with employers at the employer’s premises primarily to observe and learn.